Interim Dean of the college

 Associate Dean, Opportunity Pathway Programs

-Interim Associate Dean for the Graduate School of Education
+Interim Associate Dean, Academic and Faculty Affairs and the Graduate School of Education

-Joseph Griffin, D.Min., is the Interim Associate Dean for the Graduate School of Education in Northeastern University’s College of Professional Studies, where he also holds a faculty appointment as an Associate Teaching Professor in Project Management.
-Joseph has served in a variety of roles within the University’s Chancellor’s Office and College of Professional Studies.
-Previously, he served as the Vice Chancellor of Educational Innovation, the Associate Vice President of Business Development, and Acting Vice Chancellor of Regional Campuses within the Office of the Chancellor.
-He also served as Associate Dean of Partnership & Engagement and as Faculty Director for graduate programs in Analytics, Informatics, and Project Management.
+Dr. Griffin formerly served in a variety of roles within the university’s Chancellor’s Office and College of Professional Studies including as the Vice Chancellor of Educational Innovation, the Associate Vice President of Business Development, and Acting Vice Chancellor of Regional Campuses within the Office of the Chancellor.
+He also served as Associate Dean of Partnership & Engagement and as faculty director for graduate programs in analytics, informatics, and project management.

 Associate Dean for the Student Experience

-Karen Phillips is the Associate Dean for the Student Experience at the College of Professional Studies.
-Karen is responsible for providing strategic leadership and management for the learner experience for all students across the College.
-She supervises the Academic Advising and Learner Services teams and collaborates with academic and administrative leaders both in the College and across the University to increase student retention and satisfaction, including the retention and academic progress of first-generation students, international students, and underrepresented students.
+Dr. Phillips supervises the Academic Advising and Learner Services teams and collaborates with academic and administrative leaders both in the college and across the university to increase student retention and satisfaction, including the retention and academic progress of first-generation students, international students, and underrepresented students.

 Associate Dean of Curriculum Strategy and Product Innovation

-Allison holds an EdD in Curriculum, Learning, Teaching & Leadership from Northeastern, an EdM in Technology, Innovation, and Education from Harvard University’s Graduate School of Education, and a BA in Cultural Anthropology from Mount Holyoke College.
+Dr. Ruda holds an EdD in Curriculum, Learning, Teaching & Leadership from Northeastern, a MEd in Technology, Innovation, and Education from Harvard University’s Graduate School of Education and a BA in Cultural Anthropology from Mount Holyoke College.

 Assistant Clinical Professor and Executive Director – Center for the Future of Higher Education and Talent Strategy